© www.utopianature.com 2006-2008

 Eastern Wood-Pewee - common spring to late summer; TC;UP;LM;N

-Acadian Flycatcher - the nesting Empi late April to August, local;UR;UP;LM;N
+Acadian Flycatcher - the nesting Empi; late April to August, local;UR;UP;LM;N

-Hammond's Flycatcher - accidental in winter ('05-6 BanCo.; '10-11 at UP) (ph.-audio)
+Hammond's Flycatcher - accidental in winter: '05-6 BanCo.(ph.); '10-11 at UP (a.t.); '18-19 at LM;

-Gray Flycatcher - accidental in fall; TC BanCo
+Gray Flycatcher - accidental in fall; TC BanCo; (1 in E-bird July 25, '07 at LM?)

-Eastern Phoebe - common resident; TC;UP;U;N
+Eastern Phoebe - common resident, + migrants invade for winter; TC;UP;U;N

 Say's Phoebe - uncommon to rare fall to winter; LM;U;UP;BCP